-CONFIGURATION USING BOTH THE SERIAL INTERFACE AND PARALLEL CONTROLS
+USING BOTH THE SERIAL INTERFACE AND PARALLEL CONTROLS

-For increased flexibility, an additional configuration mode is supported.
-A combination of serial interface registers and parallel pin controls (DFS, MODE) are used to configure the device.
+For increased flexibility, a combination of serial interface registers and parallel pin controls (DFS, MODE) can also be used to configure the device.

-To exercise this mode, the serial registers must first be reset to their default values, and the RESET pin must be kept low.
+The serial registers must first be reset to their default values and the RESET pin must be kept low.
 In this mode, SEN, SDATA, and SCLK function as serial interface pins and are used to access the internal registers of ADC.
 The registers are reset either by applying a pulse on RESET pin or by a high setting on the <RST> bit (D1 in register 0x6C).
 The serial interface section describes the register programming and register reset in more detail.

-The parallel interface control pins DFS and MODE are used, and their function is determined by the appropriate voltage levels as described in Table 6 and Table 7.
-The voltage levels can be derived by using a resistor string as illustrated in Figure 4.
+The parallel interface control pins DFS and MODE are used and their function is determined by the appropriate voltage levels as described in Table 6 and Table 7.
+The voltage levels are derived by using a resistor string as illustrated in Figure 4.
 Since some functions are controlled using both the parallel pins and serial registers, the priority between the two is determined by a priority table (Table 2).